 The general theory behind the crossover operation is that, by exchanging important building blocks between two strings that perform well, the GA attempts to create new strings that preserve the best material from two parent strings.
 The number of strings in which material is exchanged is controlled by the crossover probability forming part of the parametric data.
-Goldberg (1989) describes the following methods of crossover (I) one-point crossover; (2) two- point crossover and (3) uniform crossover [4].
+Goldberg (1989) and Michalewicz (1992) describe the following methods of crossover (1) one-point crossover; (2) two-point crossover and (3) uniform crossover [3], [6].